algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

 ### Reference

-For a comprehensive list of project deliverables, including non-technical outputs such as final presentations or reports, refer to the Functional Specifications.
+For a comprehensive list of project deliverables, including non-technical outputs such as final presentations and reports, refer to the Functional Specifications.

 # 9. Development Framework